Sign up to our Newsletter

 If you’re wondering how to write a law school diversity statement, this article will provide insight into what you need to do to write a stellar statement.

 Deciding to write a diversity statement for law school is not always the easiest call to make.
-In many ways, writing a diversity statement requires you to be vulnerable and speak candidly about factors in your life that have contributed to your identity.
+Writing a diversity statement requires you to be vulnerable and speak candidly about factors that have contributed to your identity.
 You'll have to talk about the core of who you are, which can often be challenging.

 This article will cover when and how to write your diversity statement and dissect a few successful diversity statement examples.
 We will also go over some other burning questions you may have about writing a diversity statement.